gurdeepsingh-hub/Contania/docs/environment-variables.md

 # Environment Variables

-This document lists all environment variables used in the Contania application.
+This document lists all environment variables used in the Containa application.

 ## Required Variables